Objectives & Results

 - The TeaM Cables tool which supports the cable ageing management and lifetime prediction, capable of giving information about the effects of irradiation and temperature for main families of nuclear cables on a more accurate level than what is possible today.

-EDF will present TeaM Cables during the next “Ionizing radiation and polymers” symposium, IRaP, in August in Russia
+EDF presented TeaM Cables during the “Ionizing radiation and polymers” symposium, IRaP, in August in Russia

-The 13th meeting of the “Ionizing Radiation and Polymers” symposium will take place in Moscow, Russia.
-IRaP 2018 will last from Sunday August 26 to Friday August 31.
-EDF will be presenting the TeaM Cables project during this event.
+The 13th meeting of the “Ionizing Radiation and Polymers” symposium took place in Moscow, Russia.
+IRaP 2018 lasted from Sunday August 26 to Friday August 31.
+EDF presented the TeaM Cables project during this event.

 The TeaM Cables consortium was present during NUGENIA annual forum organised between 10-12 April 2018 in Prague, Czech Republic.
 It was an opportunity for partners to meet seven months after project...